IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 This i18n support is helpful exchanging of data using different languages.
 For example, if a shipper provides information only in Chinese characters, an English-speaking organization may not be able to use this information without preprocessing.
 Therefore, it is necessary to specify the language in which the data will be transmitted and SHOULD be returned.

-Every ONE Record server MUST provided the supported languages in the [ServerInformation](#get-server-information) using the [api#supportedLanguages](https://onerecord.iata.org/ns/api/2.0.0-dev#supportedLanguages) property.
+Every ONE Record server MUST provided the supported languages in the [ServerInformation](server-information.md) using the [hasSupportedLanguages](https://onerecord.iata.org/ns/api/2.0.0-dev#hasSupportedLanguages) property.

 To ensure global interoperability, each ONE Record server MUST implement American English as a supported language (i.e. en-US).
 The request HTTP header `Accept-Language` SHOULD be used by the ONE Record client to specify the language of the response.